Denis101/thousandeyes-techtest/README.md

     * Queries
 * Unfollow endpoint
 * Search query working for the messages endpoint
+* Harden database access with a service user
 * Add HTTP Basic auth to all the endpoints
 * Write a pretty client